Analysing paints to identify original colours

-- avoid inhaling lead paint as it was commonly used before the 1950s.
+- Avoid inhaling lead paint.
+Lead paint was common before the 1950s.

 Examine a small area of paintwork on site

-- use a sharp knife or surgical scalpel (available from chemists or art suppliers) to cut diagonally across the paint coatings to expose different layers of paint until the original layer is reached
+- Use a sharp knife or surgical scalpel (available from chemists or art suppliers) to cut diagonally across the paint coatings to expose different layers of paint.

 Examine a larger area of paintwork on site